liztheshiz/meetup/README.md

 Given that an event's details are shown, when the user clicks on that event, then the details should be hidden.

 #### Feature 3
-Given that the user hasn't specified how many events should be shown on screen, when the user uses the app, then 32 events should be shown on screen.
+Given that the app has not yet been opened, when the user opens the app, then 32 events should be shown on screen.

-Given that the user wants to see only 10 events on screen, when the user enters that number, then 10 events should be shown on screen.
+Given that the main page is open, when the user enters a number (e.g., 10), then that number of events (i.e., 10) should be shown on screen.

 #### Feature 4
 Given that there is no internet connection, when the user opens the app/continues to use it, then cached data from last usage should still be available and interaction with that data should be seamless.